Formula examples

 SearchAndReplace([Email Body],"<p>","")

-function several times in a row to replace several words or phrases in the same piece of text.
-For example, this formula would search the Notes field and replace those three acronyms with the phrases they represent:
+Create a formula to search the Notes field of an app and replace acronyms with the phrases they represent:

 SearchAndReplace(SearchAndReplace(SearchAndReplace([Notes],"GTM","Go-to Market"),"KPI","Key Performance Indicator"),"YoY Growth","Year-over-Year Growth")